 How Should Buyers Approach Title Insurance?

-Even after accepting the wisdom of the purchase and deciding to go forward, buying insurance for a title can be a little daunting because there’s not a lot of marketing toward consumers to provide them with background information about the product.
+There’s not a lot of marketing toward consumers to provide them with background information about the product.
 Here are a few things every buyer needs to know:

 What Are the Consequences of Forgoing Insurance?